AwAReUU/OpenAwARe/Server/readme.md

 # AwARe Server

-## How to connect Unity with server
+## How to build Unity with server connection

 Before you can use any server features inside the Unity app, you must connect Unity with an instance of this server.